Chocolate Shortbread: In a bowl, sift or whisk together

 the flour mixture to the butter and sugar mixture and beat just until a dough

-inches (5 cm) wide.
-Then thoroughly wrap the shaped logs in the parchment or wax
+inches (7 cm) wide.
+Then wrap the shaped logs in plastic wrap or parchment or

-refrigerator to chill for at least two hours, or up to three days.
+refrigerator to chill for at least three hours, or up to three days.
 (The logs can

 also be frozen for about two months.
 If freezing, it is best to defrost the logs

 in the refrigerator overnight before slicing and baking.)